mvrcii/vesuvius_challenge_2023/README.md

 ### 1. Setting up the data locally
 When running the docker container, you need to mount a local data directory to the data directory in the docker container.
-The code expects a `data` directory on your local machine to contain a directory called `fragments`which in turn contains directories of the format
-`fragment<id>` e.g. `fragment2023101284423`.
+The code expects a directory on your local machine called `fragments` which contains subdirectories of the format `fragment<id>` e.g. `fragment2023101284423`.
-These fragment directories should contain the mask file (`mask.png`) and a subdirectory called `slices` which contains the .tif files numbered with 5 digits, e.g. `00032.tif`
+These fragment directories must contain the mask file (`mask.png`) and a subdirectory called `layers` which contains the .tif files numbered with 5 digits, e.g. `00032.tif`

-    data/
+    fragments/
     │
-    └── fragments/
-        │
     ├── fragment2023101284423/
     │   ├── mask.png
-        │   └── slices/
+    │   └── layers/
     │       ├── 00001.tif
     │       ├── 00002.tif
     │       ...
     │       └── 00064.tif
 ###  2. Download the app.tar docker image from Google Drive (link provided in submission mail)
 ###  3. Load the docker image
 ```